dayofai/dayof/context/frontend/product-panel/product-panel-spec-0.4.md

 - **No leakage:** The client **MUST NOT** display, cache, or log any information about omitted items beyond the boolean `hasHiddenGatedItems` hint.
 - **Price masking:** Locked rows (`gating.required=true && satisfied=false`) **MUST** mask price and hide quantity controls.

+### **UX nuances (non-normative, clarifying)**

+- **Post‑unlock confirmation:** If a user enters a valid access code but the unlocked inventory is already sold out, the UI should still confirm success.
+  - For previously visible‑locked items, keep the row visible but disabled with a sold‑out message (confirms the code worked).
+  - For items previously omitted via `omit_until_unlocked`, show a panel‑level confirmation (e.g., a short notice indicating the code was valid) if no new rows appear; avoid a “dead end” feeling.
+- **Price visibility:** Prices are masked only when a row is locked.
+For sold‑out or otherwise non‑purchasable rows (including when `commercial.maxSelectable=0`), price **MUST NOT** be shown per §8 price visibility rules.
+The normative rules above still govern masking when locked.
+- **Public sold‑out + hidden gated stock:** When `context.gatingSummary.hasHiddenGatedItems === true`, prefer an access‑code prompt over a terminal “Event Sold Out” state to guide the user toward unlocking.

 ---

 ## 3.4 Demand (alternate actions)